Vadim-Vorotilin/fair-company/README.md

 1. _Decentralisation_.
 A centralised system is inflexible and thus has higher chances to fail in a constantly changing environment.
 2. _Each member may make a decision_.
 Based on the axiom “nobody’s perfect”, a system as a whole has higher chances of survival if each of its elements has freedom of action.
 3. _All experience should be aggregated and documented_.
 There’s no bad experience.
 Any experience has its findings and results.
 The system should use and not ignore those to its benefit.

+## Notes ##

+- Even though these ideas might seem anarchistic, they should be used in balance by first thinking and discussing and then applying.
+- The target size of a Fair Company is from 1 to 20 people.